 - Exclusion: local authority guidelines

-- Safeguarding and child protection policy (Pdf, 833kb)
+- School uniform and clothing policy (Pdf, 612kb)

-- Special educational needs and disability: parent friendly advice (Pdf, 500kb)
+- Special educational needs and disability (SEND) policy

-- Special educational needs and disability (SEND) (Pdf, 128kb)
+- Special educational needs and disabilities (SEND) school policy (Pdf)

-For more information see the Wellsway Multi Academy Trust policies
+For more information see Futura Learning Partnership's policies and procedures.

 The Meadows Primary School aims to provide a broad and balanced curriculum that meets the needs of all children and promotes their spiritual, moral, social and cultural development.
 We are committed to equality; reflecting and valuing diversity.